microsoft/fluentui-react-native/packages/components/Menu/SPEC.md

   checkmarkSize?: number;

   /**
-   * Visibility of the checkmark icon from 0 to 1
+   * Opacity of the checkmark icon from 0 to 1
    */
   checkmarkVisibility?: number;